 - TV Spot

 I haven’t come across cast and crew interviews this good for a long time.
 Macarena Gomez is especially candid in a raw discussion about her experience making the film, life philosophy and some questionable choices made while preparing for a role as a heroin addict.
-Fans will likely appreciate Ezra Godden’s background of being raised by a film-buff father and talking becoming avid collector of Hong Kong cinema himself.
+Fans will likely appreciate Ezra Godden’s background of being raised by a film-buff father and talking becoming an avid collector of Hong Kong cinema himself.

 I’m pleased to say that Dagon exceed my expectations and holds firm spot under Umbrella Entertainment’s emerging label.
 Despite the film’s low budget seeping through at times, it shouldn’t be dismissed and is true to Lovecraft’s legacy.
 Out now in stores and online, you won’t miss Simon Sherry’s monstrous symmetrical cover art!